 There is no prior experience required to get started.

-Each week students will watch and analyse sketch comedy videos as a group, do table reads of student-written sketches, and discuss possible ways to improve them via rewrites in a collaborative writers' room environment.
-Each week will feature a different homework assignment (e.g. topical current events sketches, character-based sketches, genre parody sketches, etc.) and a discussion of best practices to ensure that everyone is well-equipped to tackle the assignment.
+Each week students will have resources and lessons delivered to them, As well as a selection of student-written sketches for peer to peer feedback, and discuss possible ways to improve them via rewrites in a collaborative environment.
+Each week will feature a different homework assignment (e.g. topical current events sketches, character-based sketches, genre parody sketches, etc.) and a some information of best practices to ensure that everyone is well-equipped to tackle the assignment.

-Students who do their homework each week will leave the course with at least six original sketches, at various levels of polish depending on how much time they spend on their recommended rewrites.
+Students who do their homework each week will leave the course with at least six original sketches, at various levels of polish depending on how much effort they elect to spend doing the recommended rewrites.

 As this is a pure writing class, there is no end-of-term performance associated with this workshop.